 During a 10-year stint at the Cooperative, he initiated a program to revitalize the public image of cotton fabrics.
 One of his innovations was to stage "cotton balls," highly publicized cotillions hiring big name bands where every participant dressed in cotton formal wear.

-Impressed with Park's achievements in Raleigh and with the Cooperative Digest magazine started by young Park, H. E. Babcock, founder of the Grange League Federation (now Agway throughout New York State) invited Park to head the huge Cooperative's foundering advertising agency.
+Impressed with Park's achievements in Raleigh and with the Cooperative Digest magazine started by young Park, H. E. Babcock, founder of the Grange League Federation one of the largest farm coops in the world (now Agway throughout New York State) invited Park to head the huge farm and consumer cooperative's foundering advertising agency.
 Babcock promised Park that he could earn-out ownership if he was successful.
 In less than five years, Park acquired the company and employed 125 people, with several branches in other cities.

 Park's ad agency was retained to handle the successful agricultural electorate of New York State Governor Thomas E. Dewey's campaign for the Presidency in 1948.
 With Park's help, Dewey won over the farmers, despite losing the election to Harry Truman.

 Ithaca became home and eventually the headquarters for Park Communications.
 Dorothy Park said she and Roy planned to live in Ithaca only for a few years with the notion they would eventually move back to North Carolina.
 Their fondness of Ithaca quickly grew, and it became their permanent home.